-His 1999 book In Praise of Hard Industries: Why Manufacturing, Not the Information Economy, Is the Key to Future Prosperity anticipated the American Internet stock crash of 2000.
+His 1999 book In Praise of Hard Industries: Why Manufacturing, Not the Information Economy, Is the Key to Future Prosperity anticipated the American dot.com crash of 2000 and warned of the dangers of new financial instruments.

-In his 2008 book In the Jaws of the Dragon: America’s Fate in the Coming Era of Chinese Hegemony, he has issued a strong challenge to the conventional view among Washington policymakers and think tank analysts that China is converging to Western economic and political forms and attitudes.
+In his 2008 book In the Jaws of the Dragon: America’s Fate in the Coming Era of Chinese Hegemony, he challenged the conventional view that China is converging to Western economic and political norms and attitudes.
+His works have been translated into French, Russian, Korean, Japanese, and Chinese.
+As a member of an American stock exchange delegation to Beijing in 1986, he became one of the few Western journalists to have met China’s supreme leader Deng Xiaoping.
 His books have been read into the U.S. Senate record and named among the ten best business books of the year by Business Week and Amazon.com.

 For a detailed account of his career and ideas , click here.